Twin cities log four more deaths, 522 new cases

 Meanwhile, the death of three more patients from ICT in the last 24 hours took the death toll from the federal capital to 851 and confirmation of 321 more patients positive for COVID-19 took the tally to 96,030 from the federal capital.

-To date, 89,703 patients have recovered from the disease in the federal capital while on Sunday, a total of 5,476 active cases of COVID-19 were there in ICT.
+To date, 89,703 patients have recovered from the disease in the federal capital while on Sunday, a total of 5,476 active cases of COVID-19 were there in Islamabad Capital Territory.